-Vizcaya Lakes is a residential property of which Morguard owns 126 suites, and 234 parking spaces, within a class A, 328-suite condominium complex, which consists of two six-storey buildings located in Boynton Beach, Florida.
-The property was built in 2007 and retrofitted in 2015.
+Vizcaya Lakes is a residential community of which Morguard owns 126 suites, and 234 parking spaces, within a class A, 328-suite condominium complex, which consists of two six-storey buildings located in Boynton Beach, Florida.
+The property was built in 2007.
 Vizcaya Lakes is adjacent to Santorini Apartments.